instacart/makara/README.md

 - Does Makara solve all my performance problems.
   - Yes!
 Actually, no.

-For more information, you can [read our launch announcment on our blog](http://tech.taskrabbit.com/blog/2013/01/02/makara/)
+Need more information?
+Check out the [usage doc](USAGE.md) For more information on TaskRabbit, [check out our tech blog](http://tech.taskrabbit.com/)

 ## Contributing